vuetifyjs/vuetify/packages/docs/src/pages/en/components/text-fields.md

 | - | - |
 | [v-text-field](/api/v-text-field/) | Primary Component |

-## Examples
+## Guide

 The `v-text-field` component is a versatile `<input type="text">` field which combines both the `v-input` and `v-field` components into a single offering.
 It is a commonly used element that provides the baseline for other form inputs; such as [v-select](/components/selects/), [v-autocomplete](/components/autocompletes/), [v-combobox](/components/combobox/).

-In the following section we walk through different ways to configure and implement the `v-text-field` into your application.
+In this guide you learn the basic fundamentals of `v-text-field` and how its various properties interact with each other.

 ### Props